LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Daniel Nóbrega-Siverio

+    **When**: FILL IN

     **Coauthors**: TBD
     <details> <summary> <b>Title</b>: Deciphering solar coronal heating: 3D reconnection in Coronal Bright Points. </summary>
       <b>Abstract</b>
       Coronal Bright Points (CBPs) are fundamental building blocks of the solar atmosphere.
 These ubiquitous brightenings, typically spanning 5–40 Mm, consist of compact, hot loops that shine in X-rays and EUV for hours to days.
 CBPs are also known sources of dynamic events such as coronal jets and small-scale filament eruptions.
 In this talk, we present a novel 3D radiative-MHD model that successfully reproduces the main observational characteristics of CBPs, including their sustained heating.
 We perform an in-depth analysis of three-dimensional magnetic reconnection processes within the CBP, focusing on braiding-induced reconnection at loop footpoints, interchange reconnection associated with the null point, and slipping reconnection along quasi-separatrix layers.
 In addition, we link these reconnection modes with their expected observational signatures, providing synthetic EUV diagnostics to facilitate direct comparisons with instruments such as SDO/AIA, Solar Orbiter/EUI, and the upcoming MUSE and Solar-C missions.
     </details>

 * **Author**: Joten Okamoto

+    **When**: FILL IN

     **Coauthors**: None
     <details> <summary> <b>Title</b>: Findings on the magnetic field structure of the chromosphere obtained from the CLASP missions and future research </summary>